thanhtrungcpag/java-knowledge/basic/BasicWebApplication/readme.md

 Controller
     Controller are responsible for receiving the request from user and calling the back-end service.

+### Spring MVC

+Front Controller
+    Front controller known as DispatcherServlet: Part of the Spring Framwork, Already developed by Spring DEV Team Controller
+    Contains your business logic:
+        Handle the request.
+        Store / Retrieve data (db, web service).
+        Place data in model
+    Send to appropriate view template
+Model
+    It is the application's dynamic data structure.
+    Store / Retrieve data via backend systems database, web service,...
+    You can take that data and place it into the model View Template
+    Spring MVC is flexible: supports many view template.
+    JSP (Java Server Pages)
+    JSTL (JSP Standard Tag Library)

 ## Advantage of Spring MVC Framework

 Clear separation of responsibilities because it implements MVC design pattern